melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 [sklearn-porter](https://github.com/nok/sklearn-porter) allows transpiling trained scikit-learn models into C, Java, JavaScript and other languages.
-[Scikit-Learn Compiled Trees](https://github.com/ajtulloch/sklearn-compiledtrees/) creates C++ code for sklearn decision trees and ensembles, but hasn't been updated for 11 months at the time of writing.
+[Scikit-Learn Compiled Trees](https://github.com/ajtulloch/sklearn-compiledtrees/) creates C++ code for sklearn decision trees and ensembles but hasn't been updated for 11 months at the time of writing.

 There's a [sklearn2pmml](https://github.com/jpmml/sklearn2pmml) library by Openscoring.io team that allows exporting scikit-learn models to [PMML]({filename}/2017-10-14_model-interoperability.md#predictive-model-markup-language-pmml).
 It is implemented as a Python wrapper around
 [a Java library](https://github.com/jpmml/jpmml-sklearn) and it is somewhat unclear which types of sklearn models are supported.
-It is also worth noting that these Openscoring.io software is distributed under a viral [GNU Affero General Public License](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).
+It is also worth noting that Openscoring.io software is distributed under a viral [GNU Affero General Public License](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).

 ### XGBoost

 [XGBoost](https://xgboost.readthedocs.io/en/latest/) gradient boosted decision trees library core is written in C++ with APIs available for Python, R, Java and Scala.
-Model saving and loading is done into an library-specific format and is offered via a pair of methods, there are examples [in Python](http://xgboost.readthedocs.io/en/latest/python/python_intro.html#training) and [in R](http://xgboost.readthedocs.io/en/latest/R-package/xgboostPresentation.html#save-and-load-models).
+Model saving and loading is done into a library-specific format and is offered via a pair of methods, there are examples [in Python](http://xgboost.readthedocs.io/en/latest/python/python_intro.html#training) and [in R](http://xgboost.readthedocs.io/en/latest/R-package/xgboostPresentation.html#save-and-load-models).
-Because the model persistence logic is delegated to the library core, an XGB model trained in R or Python can then be exported and loaded into an XGB inference module written in a different, possibly more performant langugage such as C++:
+Because the model persistence logic is delegated to the library core, an XGB model trained in R or Python can then be exported and loaded into an XGB inference module written in a different, possibly more performant language such as C++:

 ![XGBoost language interoperability]({attach}static/images/xgboost-languages.png)